dima74/factorio-mods-localization/src/documentation.md

 1. Git push

 ## Notes
 * We need to run some code every week (update github from crowdin).
-Standart Heroku scheduler mechanism is unreliable, costly or difficult to setup.
+Standard Heroku scheduler mechanism is really very bad (unreliable, costly and difficult to setup).
 But Heroku forces our app to restart approximately every 24 hours.
-So we just can run necessary code on app startup.
+So we can just run necessary code on app startup.
+We would store in postgresql (built-in heroku database) updates time, and on startup checks, if last update time is more than week ago (if so, do udpate).

 * Research: can we make our dyno not sleep if we will every minute send request from our app to itself (via https://factorio-mods-localization.herokuapp.com/)?